hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 <StackSnippet snippet="processresponse" />

-### Complete sign in
+### Complete the sign in flow

-Check the response for a successful sign-in at each step of the flow.
-When the user is signed-in, exchange the session token for an access token, and then exit the flow.
+Check the response for the user successfully signing in flow at each step of the flow.
+When the user is signed in, exchange the session token for an access token, and then exit the flow.

 <StackSnippet snippet="gettingatoken" />

 ### Sign out a user

-Sign out a user by revoking the access token granted by signing in, and by revoking a refresh token if one exists.
+Sign out a user by revoking the access token granted when the user signed in, and by revoking a refresh token if one exists.

 <StackSnippet snippet="signingout" />

 ## Sign-in flow UI

-There are two general approaches for adding the sign-in flow to your app: add a fixed number of authentication methods possibly in a fixed order, or generate the user interface dynamically based on the response at each step.
+There are two general approaches for adding the sign-in flow to your app: add a fixed number of authentication methods, possibly in a fixed order, or generate the user interface dynamically based on the response at each step.

 For a fixed number of methods, you create appropriate views and populate them from the response.
 Using fixed methods does introduce risk as authentication methods may be added or removed by the Okta administrator.
 There are three requirements to reduce that risk:

-- The code in the app can be updated before policy changes are enabled.
+- Update the code in the app before policy changes are enabled.
 - The updated app can be distributed to users before the policy changes are enabled.
-- You can ensure that the app is updated on all your users' devices.
+- Ensure that the app is updated on all your users' devices.

 The usual way to satisfy the last condition is with an enterprise managed workforce app.
-Also note that there's additional risk as external events may require an immediate policy change that can result in the inability of mobile users to sign-in.
+Also note that there's additional risk as external events may require an immediate policy change that can result in the inability of mobile users to sign in.

 For consumer apps, and to reduce the risk for enterprise apps, a safer choice is building the user interface from the current sign-in step, by presenting a dynamic UI.